JasonXuDeveloper/Nino.Docs/src/en/doc/types.md

 - `ArraySegment<T>`, where T is a serializable type

 ::: warning
-When declaring a dictionary subtype, you **must** define a public indexer, i.e.
+When declaring a dictionary subtype, you **must** define a public indexer, **or no serialization/deserialization code will be generated**, i.e.
 ```csharp
 public class MultiMap<T, K> : SortedDictionary<T, List<K>>
 {